eduard626/ml-aws-template/readme.md

 # ML AWS Template

-A template for machine learning projects on AWS, using PyTorch Lightning, DVC for data versioning, S3 for storage, and TensorBoard for experiment tracking.
+A template for machine learning projects on AWS, using Lightning (from Lightning AI), DVC for data versioning, S3 for storage, and TensorBoard for experiment tracking.

 ## Features

-- **PyTorch Lightning** for training and evaluation
+- **Lightning** (from Lightning AI) for training and evaluation
 - **DVC** for data versioning and pipeline management
 - **S3** for model and data storage
 - **TensorBoard** for local experiment tracking